Pararaton

-The Pararaton (Book of Kings), also known as the Katuturanira Ken Angrok (Story of Ken Angrok), is a Javanese historical chronicle written in Kawi (Old Javanese).
+The Pararaton (Book of Kings), also known as the Katuturanira Ken Angrok (Story of Ken Angrok), is a 16th-century Javanese historical chronicle written in Kawi (Old Javanese).
 The comparatively short text of 32 folio-size pages (1126 lines) contains the history of the kings of Singhasari and Majapahit in eastern Java.

-Pararaton opens with a formal incarnation of the founder of Singhasari kingdom (1222–1292), Ken Arok (or Ken Angrok).
-Almost half of the manuscript is the story of Ken Arok's career before his accession to the throne in 1222.
-This part is clearly mythical in character.
-There then follow a number of shorter narrative fragments in chronological order.
+The Pararaton opens with a formal incarnation of the founder of the Singhasari kingdom (1222–1292), Ken Arok (or Ken Angrok).
+Almost half of the manuscript is the story of Ken Arok's career before he acceded to the throne in 1222.
+This part is mythical.
+There then follows several shorter narrative fragments in chronological order.
 Many of the events recorded here are dated.
-Towards the end the pieces of history become shorter and shorter and are mixed with genealogical information concerning the members of the royal family of the Majapahit empire.
+Towards the end, the pieces of history become shorter and shorter and are mixed with genealogical information concerning the members of the royal family of the Majapahit empire.

 Since the oldest colophon in the manuscripts contains the date 1522 Saka (1600 AD), the final part of the text must have been written between 1481 and 1600 AD.

 Title

 This chronicle is most commonly known as the Pararaton, a title which does not appear in the body of the text, but only in the colophons of around half of the surviving manuscripts.
 The body of the text itself begins with the statement: "Thus follows the Story of Ken Angrok" (nihan katuturanira Ken Angrok), which indicates that this was the original title of the text or at least of its first part, which focuses on Ken Angrok's life.
-The edition of the text published by J.L.A.
-Brandes furnishes both alternative titles: Serat Pararaton atawa Katuturanira Ken Angrok ("The Book of Kings, or the Story of Ken Angrok").
-The addition of serat, a Modern Javanese term for "book", seems have been an innovation by Brandes.
+The edition of the text published by Jan Laurens Andries Brandes furnishes both alternative titles: Serat Pararaton atawa Katuturanira Ken Angrok ("The Book of Kings, or the Story of Ken Angrok").
+The addition of serat, a Modern Javanese term for "book", seems to have been an innovation by Brandes.
 It is inappropriate to refer to the Pararaton as a serat, because it does not belong to the Modern Javanese tradition in which serat are found.
 Furthermore, no manuscript of the Pararaton refers to the text as a serat.

 The most widely acceptable title for this text is the Pararaton, often translated as Book of Kings.
-This term is clearly a nominal derivation from the stem ratu ("monarch").
+This term is a nominal derivation from the stem ratu ("monarch").
 In the Pararaton itself, the word ratu is completely gender-neutral, so it should be translated as "monarch" or "royal", rather than as "king".
-The analysis of the derivation from ratu to pararaton is not fully certain, but the morphology clearly denotes plurality.
+The analysis of the derivation from ratu to pararaton is not fully certain, but the morphology denotes plurality.
 Thus, the term pararaton can best be translated into English as The Monarchs or The Royals.